 See our skills recognition fees.

-You'll need to fill out the right application form for your appeal.
+Fill out the right application form for your appeal.
 We have one form for appealing your DSR assessment outcome.
 And another for appealing your exam results.

 It usually takes about 3 weeks to review your first-level appeal.